 Prescribed burn at Lincoln National Park

-A prescribed burn is planned at the entrance to Lincoln National Park on Wednesday, 7 March 2018, weather conditions permitting.
+A prescribed burn is planned at the entrance to Lincoln National Park on Monday 30 September and Tuesday 1 October 2019 weather conditions permitting.

-- The prescribed burn will start at 1pm and should be complete by 10pm.
+- The prescribed burn will start at 11am on Monday 30 September 2019 and should be complete by Midnight Tuesday 1 October.

-- It will affect about 300 hectares in the entrance to Lincoln National Park, 2 km south of Tulka and 12 km south of Port Lincoln.
+- It will affect about 250 hectares at the entrance to Lincoln National Park, 2km south of Tulka and 12km south of Port Lincoln.

-The burn will be carried out by the Department of Environment, Water and Natural Resources (DEWNR) with CFS crews on standby to assist.
-The DEWNR crews will patrol until it the area is safe.
+The burn will be carried out by the National Parks and Wildlife Service with local CFS crews on standby to assist.
+A crew will remain on site until it is safe to leave.

-It is part of a statewide program of prescribed burning planned to protect communities and assets at risk.
+The objective of this burn is to reduce fuels in the area to prevent the spread of bushfire.
+It is part of a statewide program of prescribed burning planned to protect communities and assets at risk

 Prescribed burns will only be carried out when it is deemed safe to do so and may be cancelled at short notice.

 For the most up-to-date information on prescribed burns follow @SAENVIRWATER on Twitter.